pkoning2/dtcyber-cyber1/README-build.txt

 Build Pterm (typically you'll want to use the Release build).
 You may need to copy some of the DLLs is needs into the build output directory for Pterm to run properly after building.

+The build scripts in my sources include the building of an installer, using InnoSetup (an open source Windows installer creator).
+If you have that installed, you should get a setup.exe which you can use to install the Pterm you built.

 Building the other parts of DtCyber: